ERGA-consortium/EARs/README.md

 Which results do I need for the EAR?
 - Genomescope and Smudgeplot from your WGS accurate reads.
-- [gfastats](https://github.com/vgl-hub/gfastats), [Merqury](https://github.com/marbl/merqury) and [BUSCO](https://gitlab.com/ezlab/busco) results at every assembly step (for both -pseudo-haplotypes, if available)
+- [gfastats](https://github.com/vgl-hub/gfastats), [Merqury](https://github.com/marbl/merqury) and [BUSCO](https://gitlab.com/ezlab/busco) results at every assembly step (for both -pseudo-haplotypes, if available).
-- HiC contact maps for the scaffolding step(s) (for both -pseudo-haplotypes, if available)
+- HiC contact maps for the scaffolding step(s) (for both -pseudo-haplotypes, if available).

 ## Getting there is a two-part job: